 Other tips to consider when using face masks:

-Don’t forget your ears.
-Try face masks with different loops to see which fits best and most comfortably, especially if you are having to wear one for long periods of time.
+- Don’t forget your ears.
+Try face masks with different loops to see which fits best and most comfortably, especially if you have to wear one for long periods of time.